oswaldocavalcante/gcwintegra/readme.txt

 == Description ==

-GCWC is a WordPress plugin that integrates the GestãoClick ERP with WooCommerce.
+GCW Integra is a WordPress plugin that integrates the GestãoClick ERP with WooCommerce.

 **Features**